alexpays99/scutum_test_task/README.md

 # Project Overview

 This project serves as a test assignment for a flutter developer position at a company.
-The assignment details can be found here.

 # Technical Stack
 - bloc/cubit: Utilized for different features.